What is functional nutrition?

 Additionally, a functional medicine dietician can test for specific vitamin and mineral deficiencies that could contribute to your symptoms.

-A specially trained dietician many recommend an elimination diet.
+A functional medicine dietician many recommend an elimination diet.
 An elimination diet is when you cut out certain foods to determine whether they may be the culprit of your health issues.

 Then, the functional medicine practitioner might suggest certain supplements or foods that will replenish levels of vitamins or minerals that may have been missing from your diet.